Dev-Geniy/ai-catalog/README.md

 # AI Tools for Efficient Work

-Welcome to **AI Tools for Efficient Work**, where we bring you the best AI-driven services to make your tasks faster and easier.
+Welcome to **AI Tools Catalog for Efficient Work**, where we bring you the best AI-driven services to make your tasks faster and easier.
 Whether you're a marketer, creator, developer, or entrepreneur, you’ll find valuable tools to boost productivity, improve content quality, and optimize your processes.

 ## Available Tools